 Released: January 2003

-Back when I wrote about Thirteen Ghosts and Darkness Falls, I spoke about there are those guilty pleasure films that might have a cheesy plot, sub-par acting or not the greatest CGI but still manages to be entertaining enough to have a special place in your heart and just like the two films mentioned above, Ghost Ship is definitely one of mine.
+Back when I wrote about Thirteen Ghosts and Darkness Falls, I spoke about there are those guilty pleasure films that might have a cheesy plot, sub-par acting or not the greatest CGI but still is entertaining enough to have a special place in your heart and just like the two films mentioned above, Ghost Ship is definitely one of mine.

 Much like Thirteen Ghosts, this film starts off with a very gory, very realistic opening sequence was one of the most disturbing scenes I have ever seen, despite a cable somehow defying all logic, but what makes Ghost Ship’s prologue all the more surprising is ‘fake’ credits and uplifting music at the beginning before a horrifying and brutal multiple death scenes, made all the more satisfying when it is explained and expanded upon later on in the film.